Ecopawst/ecopawst.com/README.md

-GPT
-Certainly!
-Below is the README description for EcoLaxy, modeled after the provided EcoPawst README:

 EcoLaxy 🌿🚀
 Welcome to EcoLaxy, the premier eco-conscious platform where sustainability meets technology, and together we pave the way towards a greener future.
 Join us in revolutionizing the way we interact with our environment and each other.